adobe/legacy-stock-api-docs/docs/01-getting-started.md

 <!-- /MarkdownTOC -->

 > Not a developer, but are interested in partnering?
-Please [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BAdobe%20I%2FO%5D%20Stock%20partnership%20inquiry).
+Please take a look at the [Stock API Business FAQ](../supplemental/stock-api-business-faq.md), and then [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BAdobe%20I%2FO%5D%20Stock%20partnership%20inquiry).

 The Adobe Stock API provides programmatic access to [Adobe Stock](https://stock.adobe.com/) content.
 You can integrate this API into your organization's applications and processes.
 You can use the API in scripts or programs to search for and retrieve Adobe Stock assets such as photos, videos, and vector files, and to license assets for your users.

+> Are you a Fotolia customer and want to convert to Adobe Stock?
+Please visit the [Fotolia API migration resources](18-fotolia-migration-resources.md).

 You interact with the Adobe Stock API via HTTP requests, rather than through a user interface.
 You can create applications that perform these actions: